 In this article, we have provided some key digital opportunities and areas for accounting firms to investigate further to assist in climbing in and cementing themselves with a good digital presence.

-This series will be broken into three parts: (1) Digital as a Business Tool, (2) Digital marketing opportunities and (3) Time-Saving practises for your digital presence.
+This series will be broken into three parts: (1) Digital as a Business Tool, (2) Digital marketing opportunities and (3) Time-Saving practices for your digital presence.

-Back-in-the-day, websites were really only useful for presenting a company?s contact details.
-While there may have been an ?About Us? or ?Services? page somewhere on the site, the idea behind the site was really to provide customers with the phone number or location of the company.
-While these details are still critical to any accounting website, there are some other important inclusions that are now expected from today?s savvy customer.
-Your objective is to create a digital presence that not only meets (and possibly exceeds) customer expectations but also works as a business tool for you ? and helps your company meet your business objectives.
+Back in the day, websites were really only useful for presenting a company’s contact details.
+While there may have been an “About Us” or “Services” page somewhere on the site, the idea behind the site was really to provide customers with the phone number or location of the company.
+While these details are still critical to any accounting website, there are some other important inclusions that are now expected from today’s savvy customers.
+Your objective is to create a digital presence that not only meets (and possibly exceeds) customer expectations but also works as a business tool for you and helps your company meet your business objectives.

 A study completed last year (adweek.com) illustrated the growing use of the internet for research purposes.
 The results showed that over 80% of people research online before buying.
 Another survey conducted by Dimensional Research across both B2B and B2C companies indicated that 90% of customers are influenced by online reviews.